2011 AEM 1-DAY CLASSIC - EVENT REGULATIONS

 protection, etc are not required.

-If an entry is withdrawn before the event, refunds will be made on the
+Withdrawal: If an entry is withdrawn before the event, refunds will be made on

-following basis.
-Before August 28th 75% will be refunded, from August 29th no
+the following basis.
+Before March 1st 75% will be refunded, from March 1st no

 refund will be applicable.
 Withdrawal must be advised in writing (email is